YongMing11/transaction-history-module/README.md

 3. **Scan QR Code:**
     - Open the Expo Go app and scan the QR code displayed in the terminal.
+    - Ensure your mobile phone is connected to the same network as your running laptop

 ## Tech Stack